UjjwalLaravel/Company-Management-System/README.md

 It is just the starting phase.
 Any suggestions are welcome.

 Register and check for yourself.
-You can register the project at <a href="https://agile-dusk-75029.herokuapp.com/register">Company Management System</a>
+You can register the project at <a target="_blank" href="https://agile-dusk-75029.herokuapp.com/register">Company Management System</a>